haraka/Haraka/docs/plugins/tls.md

 ### no_tls_hosts

-If needed, add this section to the `config/tls.ini` file and list any IP ranges that have broken TLS.
+If needed, add this section to the `config/tls.ini` file and list any IP ranges that have broken TLS hosts.
 Ex:

     [no_tls_hosts]
     192.168.1.3
     172.16.0.0/16

 The [Node.js TLS](http://nodejs.org/api/tls.html) page has additional information about the following options.

 ### ciphers